baristelmen/MO105/README.md

 * Comparing technical data for different material options
 * Material testing to provide evidence for use in legal proceedings

-## Machine's available for this course
+## Machines available for this course

 For this course, a custom made tensile testing machines will be available.
 These machines are equipped with